timylinigersluz/RankPointsAPI/README.md

 # RankPointsAPI

 `RankPointsAPI` is a lightweight and flexible API to manage player points in a distributed Minecraft server environment using a shared MySQL database.
 It provides simple methods to get, set and add points by UUID.
+Now also includes staff exclusions.

 ---

 ## ✅ Features

 - MySQL-based player point tracking
-- Auto-creates `points` table if missing
+- Auto-creates `points` and `stafflist` tables if missing
+- Automatically excludes players from `stafflist` from point updates
 - Safe operations (e.g. `INSERT IGNORE`, `ON DUPLICATE KEY`)
 - Minimal external dependencies
 - Ready for use in Velocity or Bukkit-like plugins